Bernice MacNaughton High School

-Bernice MacNaughton High School (usually abbreviated as Bernice MacNaughton, MacNaughton, or BMHS), is a high school in Moncton, New Brunswick, Canada.
+Bernice MacNaughton High School (Bernice MacNaughton, MacNaughton, or BMHS) is a high school in Moncton, New Brunswick, Canada.

 Name

 Bernice MacNaughton High School was named after Dr. L. Bernice MacNaughton, a Moncton teacher, and was formerly known as Dr. L. Bernice MacNaughton High School.

 History

 Founded in 1975 as a trade school, Bernice MacNaughton originally accommodated 1,400 students.
 It became the MacNaughton Science & Technology Center (MSTC) in 1994 but was reestablished as a high school in 1999, consisting only of grade nine students.
 2003 saw the first graduating class of BMHS.
 MacNaughton underwent an extensive multi-million dollar renovation between 2000 and 2003; additions included construction of a new gymnasium and several classrooms, landscaping, additional lighting, and driveway resurfacing.
 The auditorium was renovated in 2006.
 By 2008, a new roof for the school's cafeteria had been completed.

 In November 2012, the City of Moncton announced that it would contribute $750,000 toward a new artificial turf sports field on MacNaughton's grounds.
 The Province of New Brunswick later announced that it would invest a further $400,000 toward the sports field, which was used as a training ground for the 2014 FIFA Under-20 Women's World Cup.